 I found myself having a lot in common with Sarton, except that I still believe it is possible to write and raise children.
 The early years might be difficult, but once the kids start school, you have guaranteed hours when someone else is taking care of them.
 It worked for me those years when Fred’s youngest son lived with us.
 He was just turning 12 when he moved in, and he was a self-sufficient kind of boy, so I was able to work all day on my own writing and my job writing for a local newspaper.
 I could have become more involved in Michael’s life, volunteering at school, baking cookies, or whatever, but my work was always a high priority.
 I often think God planned for me to be childless, so I could be a writer.
 Too often I burn dinner while I’m engrossed in my work.
 How would I care for a baby?

 Of course, many moms these days need a job outside the home, and that makes it hard to do anything else.
 Sarton was wealthy.
 She had a maid, gardeners and a handyman taking care of things around the house while she spent hours perfecting a line of poetry.

 Then there’s Elizabeth Gilbert, famous for Eat, Pray, Love and several other books.
 Readers of her work know she chose to be childless.
-In an interview for Omega, she says she struggled with her decision.
+In an interview, she said she struggled with her decision.
 Motherhood seemed to be the natural path, but it didn’t feel right for her.
 She finally decided, “Okay, this is my path.
 I’ll take it with its risks and with its liberation because it’s mine.”
 Her decision, which left her free to travel, write and explore, feels more right every year, she says.

 A lot changed between 1973, when the women’s movement was just beginning to blossom, and 2015.
 Women have more choices these days in lifestyles, careers, and reproductive decisions.
 Perhaps if they switched eras, Sarton and Gilbert would have made different choices.